Banjari, Bihar

 Banjari is a small town at the south-western tip of Bihar state, India.
 It is located on the Sone River, the largest of the Ganges' southern tributaries, in Rohtas district.
 It is framed by the Kaimur mountain range, to the south-east of Sasaram.

 Banjari has a diverse climate, subtropical in general, with hot summers and cool winters.

-Economy

-Bihar is a vast stretch of fertile plain.
-Since Sher Shah Suri introduced the zabt-e-zameen system in the entire region, agricultural activities became the primary support of the economy.

 The nearest market is Akbarpur market, at a distance of 3 km.